Custom API Endpoint

 Article summary

-In this article, we'll be exploring how to create custom modules in Test Modeller for testing your API endpoints.
+In this article, we'll be exploring how to create custom modules in Quality Modeller for testing your API endpoints.

 1. Create Module Collection